Chemotherapy treatment can be stressful. It's normal to have a wide range of emotions—at times you may feel fear, anxiety, or depression.

 Keep a positive outlook

-The way you react to the stress of chemotherapy is relevant to your overall well-being.
-Making a connection between your mind and body can help you cope with cancer and reduce stress.
+The way you react to the stress of chemotherapy affects your overall well-being.
+Making a connection between your mind and body and learning to relax can help reduce stress.

-Staying informed may help you better manage your healthcare.
+Staying informed may help you better manage your care.

 Indication in Adults